 Welcome to Headcorn Primary School.

 We are now a two form entry school with 60 admission places being offered in Reception (Early Years) classes.
-We have around two hundred and thirty pupils in eight classes, and educate children from Reception, up to Year Six.
+We have around two hundred and sixty pupils in nine classes, and educate children from Reception, up to Year Six.
 We have fully qualified and highly dedicated teachers to ensure that our children are working to the extent of their abilities.

 Our ethos is to provide a happy, stimulating atmosphere in which children are supported to reach their potential.
 We pride ourselves on our purposeful learning environment; blending academic challenge and enrichment whilst ensuring well rounded character development.